mik9016/BugTracker/README.md

 - Delete other users from the project
 - Update roles of the users
 - Upload the avatar Photo
-- Sort Tickets to pending, open, done
+- Sort Tickets by status
 - Read Number of sorted Tickets
 - Sort Tickets by letter